 - 1 cup heavy cream

-- Chop the chocolate and place in a heat safe bowl
+Chop the chocolate roughly and place in a heat safe bowl.

-- Heat the cream in a small saucepan just until it comes to a boil.
+Heat the cream in a small saucepan over medium high heat just until it begins to come to a boil.

-- whisk the cream and chocolate together until the chocolate is completely melted.
+Whisk the cream and chocolate together until the chocolate is completely melted and smooth.

-- Add the liqueur (if using), coffee, and vanilla.
-Continue Stirring
+Add the liqueur (if using) and vanilla.
+Continue Stirring.

-- Roll in confectioners’ sugar, or whatever toppings you choose (sprinkles, chocolate, nuts, etc)
+Roll in powdered sugar, or whatever toppings you choose (sprinkles, chocolate, nuts, etc)